-Once you’ve established two unique, different groups, you introduce the same online ad to each respective audience.
-Consequently, you’ll see which demographic of people respond the most to your content, and you can retarget this group later to drive more leads.
+Once you have established two unique, different groups, you introduce the same online ad to each respective audience.
+Consequently, you will see which demographic of people respond the most to your content, and you can retarget this group later to drive more leads.

-So what’s retargeting?
+So what is retargeting?
 This is simply a way to take advantage of the marketing trends that you discover.
 A/B testing can set you up for effective retargeting.